neilenns-projects/zse-training-academy/content/developing-s1/weather/index.md

 ## SIGMETs and AIRMETs

-+These are types of weather advisories that are issued to pilots about weather phenomena which may affect the safety of aircraft operations.
+These are types of weather advisories that are issued to pilots about weather phenomena which may affect the safety of aircraft operations.
 You will see these in aviation weather briefings.
 The main importance for ATC is knowing what kinds of significant weather might be expected that will affect airport operations or aircraft routing.
 More detail is available in [AIM 7-1-6](https://www.faa.gov/air_traffic/publications/atpubs/aim_html/chap7_section_1.html#$paragraph7-1-6).

 ### SIGMET